ableplayer/ableplayer/README.md

 If a described version of the video is available on YouTube, include a **data-youtube-desc-id** attribute on the `<video>` element.
 The value of this attribute must be the 11-character YouTube ID of the described version.
-If users turn on the Description button on their player control bar, the described version of the video will be loaded instead of the non-described version.
+If users turn on the Description button on their player controller, the described version of the video will be loaded instead of the non-described version.

 Starting with 2.3.1, a YouTube Data API key is required for playing YouTube videos in Able Player.